istmobiome/web/content/projects/trans-water/0-setup-preface.md

 date: 2019-12-07T16:50:29-05:00
 lastmod: 2019-12-07T16:50:29-05:00
 draft: false  # Is this a draft? true/false
-toc: true  # Show table of contents? true/false
+toc: false  # Show table of contents? true/false
 type: docs  # Do not modify.
-weight: 2
+weight: 20
 # Add menu entry to sidebar.
 # - Substitute `example` with the name of your course/documentation folder.
 # - name: Declare this menu item as a parent with ID `name`.